yungshenglu/PokemonRecognition/README.md

 ```

 ---
-## Framework
+## File Description

-* `main.py` - Use Python with respect to KNN and SVM training model to recognize each Pokemon
+* `./src/main.py` - Use Python with respect to KNN and SVM training model to recognize each Pokemon
-* `pokemon/` - Input image of each pokemon
+* `./input/` - Input image of each pokemon
-* `pokemon_processed/` - Processed image after transfer into grayscale
+* `./processed/` - Processed image after transfer into grayscale

 ---
 ## References